m-nguyen98/dl-bio/README.md

-# Extending the Few-Shot Benchmark by adding the LIVECell Dataset
+# Extending the Few-Shot Benchmark by integrating the LIVECell Dataset

 ## Implementation